 American Airlines is ready to consider mergers and other restructuring options after evaluating potential revenue and costs if it stays independent following bankruptcy, Chief Executive Officer Tom Horton said.

-While US Airways Group Inc. (LCC) has said it wants to merge with American, Horton said the carrier outlined its preliminary view of “multiple” options at a meeting yesterday with its unsecured creditors committee.
+While US Airways Group Inc. (LCC:US) has said it wants to merge with American, Horton said the carrier outlined its preliminary view of “multiple” options at a meeting yesterday with its unsecured creditors committee.
 US Airways, JetBlue Airways Corp., Alaska Airlines, Frontier Airlines and Virgin America Inc. were discussed, said a person familiar with the situation who asked not to be named because the talks are private.

 “It now makes sense to carefully evaluate a range of strategic options, including potential mergers, which could make the new American even stronger,” Horton said in the letter.
 The CEO disclosed that he approached executives of other airlines last year about the benefits of possible consolidation before opting to restructure independently.